krzemienski/awesome-from-stars/README.md

 * [jarun/buku](https://github.com/jarun/buku): :bookmark: Personal mini-web in text
 * [alexisakers/BulletinBoard](https://github.com/alexisakers/BulletinBoard): General-purpose contextual cards for iOS
 * [Bumblebee-Project/Bumblebee](https://github.com/Bumblebee-Project/Bumblebee): Bumblebee daemon and client rewritten in C
+* [bup/bup](https://github.com/bup/bup): Very efficient backup system based on the git packfile format, providing fast incremental saves and global deduplication (among and within files, including virtual machine images).
+Current release is 0.31, and the development branch is master.
+Please post problems or patches to the mailing list for discussion (see the end of the README below).
 * [TheAlgorithms/C](https://github.com/TheAlgorithms/C): Collection of various algorithms in mathematics, machine learning, computer science, physics, etc implemented in C for educational purposes.
 * [TheAlgorithms/C-Plus-Plus](https://github.com/TheAlgorithms/C-Plus-Plus): Collection of various algorithms in mathematics, machine learning, computer science and physics implemented in C++ for educational purposes.
 * [VideoFlint/Cabbage](https://github.com/VideoFlint/Cabbage): A video composition framework build on top of AVFoundation.
 It's simple to use and easy to extend.